 - Cause car crashes and work accidents

-- Increase your risk of high blood pressure and heart disease
+- Increase one’s risk of high blood pressure and heart disease

-- Increase your risk for type 2 diabetes
+- Increase one’s risk for type 2 diabetes

 Sleep deprivation can also put veterans at increased risk of suicidal thoughts.
-An estimated 20 veterans die by suicide every day.
+An estimated 20 veterans die by suicide every day, according to a 2017 article from VA news.
 Programs like Recovery Engagement and Coordination for Health – Veterans Enhanced Treatment (REACH VET) aim to connect with struggling veterans and refer them to necessary services.

 How Veterans Can Get Better Sleep

 Ways to improve sleep for veterans will vary depending on the sleep problems in question.
-People who have been diagnosed with a sleep disorder should seek treatment for that disorder — chat to your doctor about the best course for you.
+People who have been diagnosed or think they may have a sleep disorder should seek treatment for that disorder — chat with a doctor about the best course.
 Potential treatments for sleep disorders include: